hspaay/iotc.golang/README.md

 # iotzone.golang
 iotzone.golang is the core library in the Golang language *for developers of iotzone publishers*.
 It serves as a reference implementation in the golang language.

-iotzone is an implementation of the iotconnect standard for publishing and subscribing to IoT information on a message bus.
+iotzone is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
 This library is part of the reference implementation.
-The convention can be found at: https://github.com/hspaay/iotzone.convention
+The standard can be found at: https://github.com/hspaay/iotzone.standard

 ## This Library Provides
 * systemd launcher for linux
-* Management of nodes, inputs and outputs (see iotconnect standard for further explanation)
+* Management of nodes, inputs and outputs (see IotConnect standard for further explanation)
 * Auto publish discovery when nodes and configuration are updated
 * Auto publish updates to output values
+* Signing of published messages
 * Provide hooks to handle control input messages
 * Provide hooks to handle configuration updates
 * Define the iotzone data types in Golang